bastianegeter/qPCR_validation/README.md

 Alongside your qPCR data, COASTER requires two things:

 **1. Assay Validation:** COASTER assigns a confidence level (Low|Medium|High) to a qPCR assay based on a simple checklist of the assay validation steps that have been so far undertaken.
 Broadly, the confidence levels can be viewed as follows:

-- Low: interpret both positive and negative results with caution.
+- _Low:_ interpret both positive and negative results with caution.
 There can be false positives (a positive signal may have arisen from a non-target species).
 There can be false negatives (an absence of detection does not indicate that the species is absent from the sampling point).
-- Medium: positive samples can interpreted as "Species DNA present in sample".
+- _Medium:_ positive samples can interpreted as "Species DNA present in sample".
 There can be false negatives.
-- High: positive samples can be interpreted as "Species DNA present in sample".
+- _High:_ positive samples can be interpreted as "Species DNA present in sample".
 There is low risk of false negatives.

 **2. qPCR Experimental Settings:** You are then required to fill in simple information on the experimental settings used to run your qPCR plates.

-The script is implemented as a Shiny app which has a publicly available dashboard [here](https://vidasolutions.shinyapps.io/TOOL_dashboard/)

-_Note: COASTER remains a work in progress and we will fix new bugs if identified by users of the tool._

 ## Usage